-- Minorities are underrepresented on the Heartland AEA staff as compared to the general population and the student population in the state of Iowa. - Agency-wide, gender equity is skewed towards female and more heavily in some employment groups than others. - There is an increased percentage of minority employees in three of the Agency's four employment groups. - Minority recruitment efforts were effective.
+- Minorities are underrepresented on the Heartland AEA staff as compared to the general population and the student population in the state of lowa. - Agency-wide, gender equity is skewed towards female and more heavily in some employment groups than others. - There is an increased percentage of minority employees in one of the Agency's four employment groups.